emilyvertosick/Statistics-Course/docs/01-week1.md

 If you attempt to use a function from a package without loading that package or specifying the package name, you will get an error.

-As an example, the `skim` function comes from the `skimr` package.
-Using `skim` without loading or specifying the `skimr` package will give an error:
+As an example, the `skim` function comes from the {skimr} package.
+Using `skim` without loading or specifying the {skimr} package will give an error:

 ```r